Chick-fil-A Font: Introduction

 - Pair with Simple Fonts

-Pairing script fonts with sans-serif fonts like Lato, Open Sans, or Montserrat, is the best combination for body text.
+Pairing script fonts with sans-serif fonts like Lato, Open Sans, or Montserrat is the best combination for body text.

 - Maintain Readability